MS Anthi Marina: As Pride of Kent

 In 2003 she was named Anthi Marina and operated by GA Ferries between Piraeus, Kos and Rhodes.
 In addition to the jumboising carried out by P&O she then had a more conventionally shaped bow in place of her original clamshell doors, and an internal ramp to enable her upper car deck to be used in ports without double-deck linkspans.
 As most Greek ports lack the linkspans found elsewhere, the ship was usually docked stern-on to the quayside and vehicles loaded via a ramp mounted on the ship.
-She was laid-up in 2009 due to her owner's financial difficulties and she was scrapped in 2012.
+She was laid up in 2009 due to her owner's financial difficulties, and she was scrapped in 2012.

-Sister ships

-Three ships were originally built for Townsend Thoresen for the services between Europe and the UK: Herald of Free Enterprise, Spirit of Free Enterprise and Pride of Free Enterprise.

-Herald of Free Enterprise was scrapped in 1988 after the capsizing at Zeebrugge as Flushing Range.

-Pride of Free Enterprise was broken up in late 2015.

-This ship, Spirit of Free Enterprise sailed under a range of names on both English Channel as well as between the Greek islands.
-She was scrapped in September 2012 as MS Anthi Marina.